art-media-platform/amp-sdk-go/README.md

-## Project Workflow
+## Integration Workflow

 This repo is lightweight and dependency-free so that it can be added to your project without consequence.
-At a high level, the development workflow is:
+At a high level:

-1. Import [amp-sdk-go](https://github.com/art-media-platform/amp-sdk-go) in your Go project and expose your functionally by implementing  [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) however you like.
+1. Add [amp-sdk-go](https://github.com/art-media-platform/amp-sdk-go) to your Go project and expose your functionally by implementing [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) however you like.
-2. Clone [amp-host-go](https://github.com/art-media-platform/amp-host-go) (currently private) and add your Go packages to it (like adding a module to C++ project and registering it either statically or dynamically).
+2. Clone [amp-host-go](https://github.com/art-media-platform/amp-host-go) (currently private) and consume your `amp.App` (like adding a module to C++ project and registering it either statically or dynamically).
-3. `make build libarthost` with your packages embedded within it
+3. `make build libarthost` (with your packages embedded within it)
-    - `make build arthost` builds the host as "headless" server or peer node.
+    - Or, `make build arthost` builds the host as "headless" server or peer node
-4. In your rapidly (or meticulously) native Unity or Unreal app, embed `libarthost` within it.
+4. In your rapidly (or meticulously) native Unity or Unreal app, link `libarthost`
-5. At runtime, your package services URL requests that are "pinned" via the [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) interface.
-Meanwhile, the amp UX runtime manages the user's perceptual experience of all actively pinned URIs in addition to providing a toolbox of extensions and examples.
+5. At runtime, your `amp.App` services URL requests that are "pinned" via the [`amp.App`](https://github.com/art-media-platform/amp-sdk-go/blob/main/amp/api.app.go) interface.
+Meanwhile, the amp UX runtime manages the user's perceptual experience of all actively pinned URLs in addition to providing a toolbox of extensions and examples.

 ## Points of Interest